sonusen235/CommandsApp/README.md

 5. Please install PHP8.1/PHP8.2 version.
 (We have used PHP8.1 version)

-6. Setup the database, the database sql export file is kept inside Database folder, create a new database with the name as "database".

-8. Run the project in localhost.
+6. Please go to the project folder and run below li3 command in terminal

+   bin/li3 TestCommand --test-data='data'

 ##Issues/Observations

-Please go to the project folder and run below li3 command in terminal

-bin/li3 TestCommand --test-data='data'

 The param "test-data" that i am sending from terminal, I am unable to receive at the controller end.